The Best Foods for Brain Health

 In the grand scheme of micronutrients, choline is a relatively new kid on the block having only been acknowledged as a required nutrient by the Institute of Medicine in 1998.

-Despite the late recognition, choline is nonetheless a VIN (very important nutrient) with several important functions in the body.
+Despite the late recognition, choline is nonetheless a VIN (a very important nutrient) with several important functions in the body.
 It serves as a source of methyl groups, for example, which are needed for numerous steps in metabolism and is required for making acetylcholine, an important neurotransmitter.
 A 2011 study found higher choline intake was related to better cognitive performance, while it is also important for fetal brain development, with inadequate intake linked to impaired memory function.

 Kefir